Grand Heartland River Cruise

 Be seated in the hand-hewn log cabin and listen to narration and the vocalist’s songs highlighting the history of southern plantations, including the Constitution, Emancipation Proclamation, and accurate statistics of the enslaved and planter families.
 After an enlightening overview of the historical Frogmore owners, explore the cotton fields and authentic cabins to learn the origin of southern cuisine, the day-to-day operations and how their labor force evolved into sharecropping, a way of life for 100 years.
 Enjoy a complimentary beverage as you browse an original plantation store.

-Take a cultural, moving journey through the history of Natchez that goes beyond grand estates and mansions and tells the stories of African Americans, from slavery and the Civil Rights Movement to the present day.
+Take a cultural, moving journey through the history of Natchez that goes beyond mansions and tells the stories of African Americans from slavery and the Civil Rights Movement to the present day.

-Continue on to Historic Linden, an early suburban villa, where you will have the chance to try a classic southern cocktail, milk punch.
+Continue to Historic Linden, an early suburban villa, where you will have the chance to try a classic southern cocktail - milk punch.
 Dating back to the 18th century, this libation is made with brandy, milk, sugar, and nutmeg.
-Delight in the rich and smooth taste, while learning about the legends of Linden, built in 1790.
+Delight in the rich and smooth taste while learning about the legends of Linden built in 1790.

 Experience a multitude of National treasures, historic sites, and local points of interest from the comfort of your motorcoach.
 Natchez boasts more National Landmarks than any other town in Mississippi.
 Begin your exploration at the mighty Natchez Bluffs overlooking the Mississippi River.
 Your local guide will entertain you with local lore and legends, in addition to historical facts.
 View historic architectural gems, African American sites, local favorites, and a few quirky place.
 Complete your experience with a complimentary guided exploration of Historic Rosalie Mansion, so exquisite, she’s known as "Our Lady on The Bluff."